-Designer Şener Besim presents his first ever large-scale sculptural work, Light the Way, installed in the laneways at 80 Collins.
+Designer Şener Besim's sculptural work, Light the Way, lights up the laneways of 80 Collins.

 “The idea of ‘framing space’ is central to the beginnings of our visual language and always has served as a main inspiration for our work, a conversation so to speak.
 My hope is that these new public works act as ‘VISUAL FRAMING DEVICES’ for our visitors,” says Şener.

-“Creating my first work of this larger scale is a thrilling opportunity for me, as I’m able to be more architectural, and more graphic in the way I interact with the public.
+“Creating Light the Way has allowed me to be more architectural, and more graphic in the way I interact with the public.
 Having the works appear in between and within the 80 Collins laneways gives them an unexpected yet deliberate presence.”